Site Feasibility Questionnaire for Clinical Trials: What to Include and Why It Matters

 - The industry has access to many applications that can quickly set up a web-based system.

-- Immediate response to potential collaborators allows tremendous savings on time and resources in decision-making and trial setup.
+- Immediate responses from potential collaborators save significant time and resources in decision-making and trial setup.

-Credevo offers a well-structured, yet customizable, web-based system that can cater to your specific study needs
+Credevo offers a well-structured and customizable web-based system tailored to meet your specific study needs.

-Now, depending upon the type of your feasibility, you can set objectives for your FQ to achieve.
+Depending on the type of feasibility assessment, you can then set clear objectives for your FQ to achieve.

 Get a FREE